28 Days of Gratitude: A Journaling Challenge for Healing, Balance & Mindful Living

 5. How can gratitude for the bigger picture help you navigate life’s ups and downs?

-2. Be Honest: Allow yourself to feel deeply and authentically.
+2. Be honest and emotionally truthful: Allow yourself to feel deeply and authentically.

-3. Read Back: At the end of the challenge, read your journal to see how far you’ve come.
+3. Read Back: At the end of the challenge, read your journal to see how far you’ve come, notice emotional shifts, mindset changes, new awareness.

 4. Focus on the Process: Gratitude is about appreciating each step, not just the outcome.